7 Ways to Make Sure You're Getting Paid by Customers and Clients

 What small business owner hasn't worried about getting paid at some point?
 Whether it's the number of customers that are running overdue accounts or the client who seems to be reluctant to pay for the job completed, not getting paid is one of the most frustrating aspects of running a small business - and, when not getting paid chokes off your small business's cash flow, one of the most dangerous, too.

 Here are seven ways to make sure you're getting paid for the goods and services you sell.

 1. Don't extend credit automatically to new customers/clients.

 Small businesses, just like large businesses, need to have credit policies in place that provide guidelines for determining which customers or clients will be extended credit and on what terms.

-Doing Credit Checks Can Really Pay Off explains how to do customer credit checks in Canada.
-It may be your business's policy, for instance, to never accept personal cheques as payment, but only cash, debit and credit cards.
+Doing Credit Checks Can Really Pay Off explains how to do customer credit checks in Canada while How to Run a Credit Check on a Prospective Tenant explains the procedure in the U.S. It may be your business's policy, for instance, to never accept personal cheques as payment, but only cash, debit and credit cards.